 While the first 3 years of training are crucial in building the surgical knowledge foundation, it is also important to begin Plastic Surgery training concurrently.
 In year 1 plastic surgery residents rotate at the University Hospital with our reconstruction team.
 Trainees learn the fundamentals of evaluation and hone manual skills utilized by plastic surgeons.
 Also in the first year, integrated plastic surgery residents work at Harborview on the coordinated Burn/Plastic Surgery service.
 This combined service has been in existence since the Division was founded by Dr. Engrav in 1977 and is an excellent collaborative experience.
 Finally, first year residents also participate in the Seattle VA Vascular/Plastic Surgery team with good exposure to a variety of both simple and complex plastic surgery cases.

 In year 3, residents participate in a Ophthalmology and Dermatology block for 6 weeks.
 These departments are great resources to our plastic surgeons and further solidify the plastic surgery education experience.
-Also in year 3 is a rotation to the Everett Clinic, one of our community surgery practices.
 Finally, 3rd year residents rotate at Children’s Hospital on the surgery service, which is a good introduction to care of the pediatric plastic surgery patient.

 The rotations for the final three years of plastic surgery training are months in duration rather than weeks to give our residents time to develop a more longitudinal relationship with both faculty and patients.
 These experiences are as follows: